alexcong/askpro-mcp/README.md

 ### ask_gpt

 Focused assistant powered by OpenAI GPT-5 Pro via the Responses API for high-quality reasoning and synthesis.
 **Parameters:**

-- `prompt` (required): Your question or request.
-Include URLs directly in the text for analysis.
+- `prompt` (required): Your question, problem statement, or background context for reasoning.
-- `temperature` (optional): Controls randomness and creativity (0-2, default:
-  0.7)

 **Example:**